bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ### Enable SSH Access

 To enable SSH access to the instances, set the `SSH_KEY_ENABLED` environment variable  to `true`.
-You will also need the name of an existing EC2 KeyPair to set the `key_name` terraform variable.
+You will also need the name of an existing EC2 KeyPair to set the `zilla_plus_ssh_key` terraform variable.

 List all EC2 KeyPairs: